 Difference between Plant and Animal Cell

-The difference between plant and animal cells are of two types – structural and quantitative.
+The differences between plant and animal cells can be categorized into two types: structural and quantitative.

 STRUCTURAL DIFFERENCES BETWEEN PLANT AND ANIMAL CELL

-- Plastids – Present in a plant cell but absent in animal cells.
+• Plastids – Present in a plant cell but absent in animal cells.
 Plastids manufacture and store food in plant cells.
 They occur in different shapes – oval, spherical, and disc-shaped.
-These are double-membrane organelle which has DNA and ribosome.
+These are double-membrane organelle which has DNA and ribosomes.
 Therefore, like mitochondria, plastids are also semi-autonomous organelles.

 QUANTITATIVE DIFFERENCES BETWEEN PLANT AND ANIMAL CELL